portsoc/hangman-in-branches/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a solution to the [2021-2022 coursework for Application Programming](https://docs.google.com/document/d/1cF3u2ldutHaBAzFOEsnVwfKrnPTylOrn-hAGFSDWca8/edit?usp).
+This repository contains a worked solution to the [2021-2022 coursework for the Application Programming module](https://docs.google.com/document/d/1cF3u2ldutHaBAzFOEsnVwfKrnPTylOrn-hAGFSDWca8/edit?usp).
 View the *Core capabilities* section within this document.

 <p align="right">(<a href="#top">back to top</a>)</p>